-One of the questions we get asked most frequently by prospective clients is why should they use a headhunter instead of a standard recruitment agency?
-What are the benefits of headhunting is a challenge we are usually asked to address.
+One of the questions we get asked most frequently by prospective clients is why should they use a headhunter instead of a standard recruitment agency or just advertising directly.
+Highlighting the benefits of headhunting is a challenge we are usually asked to address.

 The answer is always the same – the main benefits of headhunting are finding the best possible candidate for a role.
 Clearly, headhunting won’t be the right recruitment method for every role.
-However, when it’s crucial to find the top performing talent for a role, or it’s a particularly niche market with few candidates, headhunting is undoubtedly the best methodology to follow.
+However, when it’s crucial to find the top performing talent for a position, or it’s a particularly niche role with very few candidates likely to be suitable, headhunting is undoubtedly the best methodology to follow.

 What is Headhunting?

 In essence, headhunting (also known as Executive Search), is a discreet, direct and tailored approach to recruitment.
 It is about proactively finding the best possible candidate who is available, and interested in, a specific role.

 Headhunting is the targeted identification and confidential approach to an individual and confidential approach to an individual to qualify and motivate them for client specific opportunities.

 Headhunting requires a lot more effort than normal recruitment because it is not simply finding the 20% or so of people who might be actively looking for a role at any one time.
 It’s about finding every candidate who might be suitable and interested in moving for the right opportunity, even if they are not actively looking for a role.

 As a result, headhunting involves detailed and painstaking research to identify all of the possible suitable candidates for the role and approaching them to ascertain their appetite for the role.